Bandwidth/bandwidth.github.io/voice/methods/calls/deleteCallsCallIdRecordingsRecordingId.md

 {% method %}

 ## Delete Recording
-Delete both the metadata and the media of a specific recording.
+Delete both the metadata and the media of the specified recording.

 ### Request URL